M. Ilias Ali: Disappearance

 Ali was among a series of politicians who had disappeared: in 2012 there had been 22 already, according to Ain o Salish Kendra, a human rights organization, and 51 went missing in 2011.

 According to the leaked documents obtained by Netra News, RAB-1 conducted an investigation revealing that the abduction was a meticulously planned mission carried out by RAB's intelligence wing.
 Investigators traced the operation through mobile phone records, identifying suspicious activity involving eight CityCell numbers used during the abduction.
 The investigation suggested that three coordinated teams were involved: one to carry out the abduction, another to trail Ali, and a third providing surveillance support from the National Monitoring Centre (NMC) at DGFI headquarters.
 The entry and exit logs at DGFI linked two RAB intelligence officers, Captain Tauhidul Islam and Captain Monjurul Hasan, to the operation, though both denied involvement when contacted by Netra News.
 Further suspicions were raised by abrupt changes in RAB's surveillance of Ilias Ali's mobile numbers just before and after his disappearance.
 Allegations also implicated Brigadier General Ziaul Ahsan, then-chief of RAB's intelligence wing, in orchestrating the abduction.
 Despite these findings, both RAB and DGFI denied the allegations, dismissing the documents and claims as fabricated.

 In August 2024, few days after the resignation of Sheikh Hasina, a Sub-Inspector of the Bangladesh Police, Masud Rana, released a video through Protidiner Bangladesh on YouTube.
 In the video, he alleged that Ilias Ali was killed by police several years ago, detailing that he was suffocated with a polythene bag, repeatedly stabbed, and then drowned in the Bay of Bengal near Patenga Beach.

 Personal life

-Ali is married to Tahsina Rushdir, a deputy registrar at the University of Dhaka.
+Ali is married to Tahsina Rushdir Luna, a deputy registrar at the University of Dhaka.
 They have two sons and a daughter.
 M Abrar Ilias is a Barrister, who graduated from the City, University of London, and M Labib Sharar graduated from The London School of Economics and Political Science and is a qualified ICAEW Chartered Accountant.
 Rushdir sought nomination from BNP to compete in the 2018 Bangladeshi general election representing the Sylhet-2 constituency.
 However, she was controversially barred from competing in the 2018 General Elections by the Awami League government.